tedwards2412/PSRdist/README.md

 - cython

 Compile the cython code by running ./make.sh.
 Then py_ymw16 can be imported by python.
+Currently there is an issue with reading and writing to files in installation directories For now simply add MSPDist directory to your PYTHONPATH

 ## Errors
-We assume the ymw16 model for the electron density distribution of our galaxy To calculate the errors on the distances to the pulsars we assume that the parameters of the ymw16 are uncertain and performa grid scan to produce an array of distances to each MSP.
+We assume the ymw16 model for the electron density distribution of our galaxy To calculate the errors on the distances to the pulsars we assume that the parameters of the ymw16 are uncertain and perform a grid scan to produce an array of distances to each MSP.
 We then create a pdf through a normalised histogram of this list.

 ## Changes in the original ymw16 code.